 Medium-bodied dry white wine with a clear yellow-green hue.
-It has a delicate aroma of ripe fruits and white flowers and slowly developing chalky notes indicative of the terroir.
-It has a dynamic structure with a complex, multi-layered flavour and round acidity.
+Delicate aroma of ripe fruits and white flowers and slowly developing chalky notes indicative of the terroir.
+Dynamic structure with a complex, multi-layered flavour and round acidity.
 Citrus, honey and figs on the palate, with a rich minerality, creamy texture and good length from the judicious use of barrel ageing.

-It goes very well with poultry dishes made with paprika, sea bass and fish tacos, as well as washed-rind cheese including Appenzeller, Epoisses and Linburger.
+It goes very well with poultry dishes made with paprika, sea bass and fish tacos, smoked salmon, as well as washed-rind cheese including Appenzeller, Epoisses and Limburger.

 Serving temperature: 11°C

 Grape variety:Kéknyelű (Blue Stalk)

 Alcohol content: 12.5%

 Bottle size: 0.75l